Find a Physician

 Good news: if you get a denial, there is typically an option to appeal it.
 And you don’t have to do it alone.

 If you are facing an appeal with your insurance denials while struggling with fibroid symptoms, the experience can be overwhelming.
-Acessa has a team of insurance specialists who are here to help.
+We have a team of insurance specialists who are here to help.
 The physician offices have successfully helped dozens of patients overturn denials.
 Although we cannot guarantee approvals or coverage, physician offices are here to support you in the process.

-If you are a patient who is concerned about your insurance covering Acessa, have experienced an insurance denial or have been denied access to the Acessa procedure through your commercial or Medicaid plan, we have resources for you.
+If you are a patient who is concerned about your insurance covering the Acessa procedure, have experienced an insurance denial or have been denied access to the Acessa procedure through your commercial or Medicaid plan, we have resources for you.

 Questions to Ask Your Doctor about Fibroids